bax082024/DiamondSlot/README.md

 ---

 ## Customizations

 - Configurable Win Rates: Easily tweak the win rate by adjusting symbol weights.
 - Custom **Backgrounds and Icons:** Background textures and icon images can be replaced with custom designs.

+## Sound Effects

+- Includes dynamic sound effects for spins adding to the excitement.